 “It’s important to focus your training time according to the type of shots you really play on a round.”

-Do you think strategy is well taken into account by amateurs?
+Do you think strategy (course management) is well taken into account by amateurs?
 If not, what are the reasons?

 Clearly not enough!
 Probably because it’s too far away from the practice range, which is by far the main training place for most players.

 As you coach your students, is strategy an important working area?
 How do you approach it?

 It’s fundamental.
 From a newbie to a pro it drives training priorities from the basics.
 It helps identify strengths and weaknesses.